Costa Rica- National PES programme

-Costa Rica's Payments for Environmental Services Programme- "a financial mechanism for the recuperation and conservation of forest cover in Costa Rica"
+Costa Rica's PES Programme- "a financial mechanism for the recuperation and conservation of forest cover in Costa Rica"

 Summary

-The Government-led Costa Rican Payments for Environmental Services Programme (PES) rewards forest owners for four bundled environmental services (watershed protection, carbon sequestration, landscape beauty and biodiversity protection) their forests provide.
-While the scheme relies heavily on state funds derived from a fuel tax, it has evolved significantly and keeps trying out new ways to further engage the private sector (mostly HEP producers).
-FONAFIFO (National Forestry Fund) and local NGOs like FUNDECOR, play important intermediary roles.
+The government-led Costa Rican PES Programme rewards forest owners for four bundled Environmental Services (ES) (watershed protection, carbon sequestration, landscape beauty and biodiversity protection) their forests provide.
+While the scheme relies heavily on state funds derived from a fuel tax, it has evolved significantly and keeps trying new ways to further engage the private sector (mostly Hydroelectric Power (HEP) producers).
+Fondo Nacional de Financiamiento Forestal (FONAFIFO) and local NGOs like FUNDECOR, play important intermediary roles.

 Maturity of the initiative